Lee Tom Perry: Career

 Perry holds a doctorate in administration sciences from Yale University.
 He entered Yale in the second year of its graduate program in management.
 After obtaining a Ph.D. in 1981, Perry took a position as a professor at Purdue University.
 Perry was the Sorenson Family Professor of Organizational Leadership and Strategy at BYU.
 Starting in 1995, Perry and Alton Wade co-chaired a newly formed BYU service-learning committee.
 He was again appointed as an associate dean of the Marriott School in July 2012.
 On July 1, 2013, Perry was appointed dean of the Marriott School of Management at BYU, succeeding Gary C. Cornia.
 In August 2017, it was renamed to the Marriott School of Business, with significant renames in departments and realignment of majors.
 This process also involved rebranding from a short form name of Marriott School to BYU Marriott.

 Personal life

 Perry and his wife, Carolyn, are the parents of six children.
 Perry wrote a biography of his father L. Tom Perry: An Uncommon Life, Years of Preparation, 1922-1976.
-This is part of a planned two part biography, but the second volume has not yet been released.
+This was part of a planned two part biography, which was released in 2019.
 He also has written the book Righteous Influence: What Every Leader Should Know About Drawing on the Powers of Heaven.